 Medicare will cover your rehabilitation services, such as physical therapy, occupational therapy, and speech-language pathology.
-In addition, Medicare will pay for a semi-private room, your meals, nursing assistance, medicines, and other hospital goods provided throughout your stay.
-Medicare won’t pay for private duty nursing.
+In addition, Medicare will pay for a semi-private room, meals, nursing assistance, medicines, and other hospital goods provided throughout your stay.
+Medicare won’t pay for private-duty nursing.

 After a hospital stay, many people get inpatient rehabilitation treatment, a type of inpatient care.
 Suppose your ailment or condition requires close coordination between your doctor and caregivers.
 In that case, you may receive specialized nursing care to recuperate after your initial therapy.

 Many Medicare beneficiaries utilize inpatient rehab for a variety of reasons.
-Staff at a skilled nursing home can keep track of your condition and provide care at all times.
+A skilled nursing home staff can keep track of your condition and provide care at all times.
 Facility caregivers may provide personal care services and other daily living activities.

 On-site medical professionals may assist with your therapy.
 Many people receive physical and occupational therapy during their stay.

-Medicare will cover 100 days of care, including physical therapy, occupational therapy, and speech-language pathology services.
-Medicare also pays for a semi-private room, meals, nursing assistance, medicines, and other hospital goods and services.
+Medicare will cover 100 days of care, including physical therapy, occupational therapy, and speech-language pathology services, and pays for a semi-private room, meals, nursing assistance, medicines, and other hospital goods and services.

 Medicare covers the first 20 days at 100%.
 Starting the 21st day, you will have a set per day copay until day 100.
 Once you reach day 101, your coverage will expire.

 You would need another hospitalization and a re-order of the inpatient rehab to restart the benefit period.